-Beginning at a point in the west line of the Town of Cheektowaga at its intersection with a projection to the west of the rear line of lots on the south side of Southgate Road; thence easterly along the south lot lines to a projection to the north in a straight line of the centerline of that part of the westerly part of Kenville Road which runs north and south; thence southerly and easterly along the centerline of Kenville Road and Kenville Road extended easterly in a straight line to the centerline of Harlem Road; thence east along the centerline of Harlem Road to the centerline of Homesgarth Avenue; thence east along the centerline of Roycroft Boulevard; thence southerly along the centerline of Seton Road; thence east along the centerline of Seton Road to the centerline of Woodbridge Avenue; thence north along the centerline of Woodbridge Avenue to the centerline of Huth-Road; thence east along the centerline of Homesgarth rune to the centerline of Huth-Road; thence east along the centerline of Woodbridge Avenue to the centerline of Huth-Road; thence east along the centerline of Huth-Road to the centerline of the New York State Thruway.
+Beginning at a point in the west line of the Town of Cheektowaga at its intersection with a projection to the west of the rear line of lots on the south side of Southgate Road; thence easterly along the south lot lines to a projection to the north in a straight line of the centerline of that part of the westerly part of Kenville Road which runs north and south; thence southerly and easterly along the centerline of Kenville Road and Kenville Road extended easterly in a straight line to the centerline of Harlem Road; thence along the centerline of Harlem Road to the centerline of Homesgarth Avenue; thence east along the centerline of Roycroft Boulevard; thence southerly along the centerline of Roycroft Boulevard; thence east along the centerline of Roycroft Boulevard to the centerline of Seton Road; thence east along the centerline of Seton Road to the centerline of Huth Road; thence east along the centerline of the centerline of Huth Road; thence east along the centerline of the centerline of Huth Road; thence east along the centerline of the centerline of Huth Road; thence east along the centerline of Seton Road to the centerline of Huth Road; thence east along the centerline of the centerline of Huth Road; thence east along the centerline of the centerline of Huth Road; thence east along the centerline of the New York State Thruway.
 The common boundary between Legislative District 4 and Legislative District 14 is described as follows:

-Beginning at the intersection of the centerline of the New York State Thruway with the centerline of Huth-Road projected to the west; thence northerly along the centerline of the Thruway and the centerline extended to the north in a straight line to the intersection of the extension with the south line of the Town of Amherst.
+Beginning at the intersection of the centerline of the New York State Thruway with the centerline of Huth Road projected to the west; thence northerly along the centerline of the Thruway and the centerline extended to the north in a straight line to the intersection of the extension with the south line of the Town of Amherst.